gabrielseibel1/matrix-server/docs/usage.md

 Some options are:
 - [Element](https://element.io) (web/mobile/desktop) (better support for calls)
 - [FluffyChat](https://fluffychat.im) (web/mobile/desktop) (simpler, more traditional design)
+- [SchildiChat](https://schildi.chat) (web/android/desktop) (combines simplicity and features, but no iOS support)

+**If you're on Android, I recommend SchildiChat, and on iOS Element.
+Both are really similar.**

 Check this [clients list](https://matrix.org/clients) for other options.